neuefische/wd-flipped-classroom-curriculum/sessions/react-project-setup/react-project-setup.md

 Create React App has a few more npm scripts than the ones you have seen so far.
 Besides starting a development server and running tests, you can use them to build your app.

-> 💡 With Create React App, the `test` script runs the tests in watch mode.
-This is different from
-> the `test:watch` script you have seen so far.

 > 💡 You should never need to use the `eject` script.
 It is a one-way operation that you can't undo.
 > It is used to customize the configuration of your app.